najeekwright/najeekwright/README.md

-# Hello, I'm Najee!
+# Hello, I'm Najee W!
 <a href="https://linkedin.com/in/najee-wright"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Im an active student with a profound interest in technology and a dedication to solving complex problems!

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+To leverage my IT background and hands-on cybersecurity experience to secure a position as a IAM Analyst, with the ultimate goal of advancing to a Cloud Security Engineer role at Microsoft.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field!

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]